LibrarPotter/presentations/wrlcPresentation.md

 ---
-title: Library Support of the Data Life Cycle
+title: OSF for Open Science and Collaboration
 author: Megan Potterbusch
-date: August 11, 2016
+date: March 29, 2017
 ---

 # About Me